 /* Prevent direct access to this file */ if (!defined('ABSPATH')) { exit( __('Sorry, you are not allowed to access this file directly.', DFCG_DOMAIN) ); } ?>

-Advanced Manufacturing for Sustainable Products .
+Advanced Biomanufacturing for Sustainable Bioproducts

 CBiRC will transform the chemical industry by integrating biological and chemical catalysis systems to produce biorenewable chemicals.
 CBiRC will also… [more]